RetroDECK/ES-DE/USERGUIDE.md

 ## Running on 4K displays

 ES-DE fully supports 4K displays, but some emulators such as RetroArch will start with the same resolution as the calling program, meaning the emulation will also run in 4K.
-On slower computers and where expensive shaders are in use, the performance may be quite bad.
+On slower computers and when resource intensive shaders are in use, the performance may be quite bad.
 A workaround for this is to start ES-DE with the **--resolution** option.
 For example, to set the resolution to 1920x1080 run the following:

 ```
 emulationstation --resolution 1920 1080